kiwih/carousel-chess/README.md

 If a checkmate should occur, that player is assigned 10 points, and the winning colour gets a bonus 5 points.
 If a stalemate occurs, the *Draw* player automatically wins the game.
 Note that it is possible for the *Draw* player to make the checkmate and still win.

-Once a check-mate occurs, the true alignments of each player are revealed to the group, and the teams are scored together.
-The winning score wins.
+Once a check-mate occurs, the true alignments of each player are revealed to the group.
+The highest score wins.

 ##Playing the game